hadley/recipes/recipes/biscuits/speculaas.md

 Can also roll out dough and cut into shapes for Christmas.

+Time: 15 minutes

 Comments: A Dutch thin crisp spicy biscuit.
+Source: Rally cook book, page 20